blizzarchon/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 Changelog
 1.10.4:
+- Fixed Windows exe launchers not finding Java versions installed without registry keys
-- Minimum Java required set to 8.
-Fixed scanning for later Java versions.
+- Changed minimum version of Java required to Java 8

 1.10.3:
 - Stylesheets now are used in the proper mod order rather than after all mods' appends